Super Nasal-Oral Ratiometry System

 icSpeech Professional Edition

-icSpeech Professional Edition is a comprehensive speech visualisation and analysis package that significantly extends the capability of SNORS.
-It provides a wider range of aerodynamic and acoustic displays including nasal and oral airflow waveforms, dynamic bar charts and spectrograms.
-The data recorder supports picture and word prompting, and six interactive biofeedback games make it engaging for younger speakers.
-Extensive analysis and export features support both clinical practice and research.
+icSpeech Professional Edition is a comprehensive speech visualisation and analysis package that significantly extends the capability of SNORS, providing a wider range of aerodynamic and acoustic displays, data recording, and biofeedback games.
 It also supports multiparameter recording, allowing airflow data to be combined with electropalatography (EPG), electroglottography (EGG), nasometry, and video.

 icSpeech Professional Edition provides the following SNORS parameters: